 Diagnosing Canine Legg-Calve-Perthes Disease

-Diagnosing Canine Legg-Calve-Perthes Disease (LCPD) is typically done through physical examination and imaging tests such as X-rays or CT scans.
-The veterinarian might also recommend blood tests to check for inflammation or infection in the joint.
+Diagnosing Legg-Calve-Perthes Disease (LCPD) is typically done through physical examination and imaging tests such as X-rays or CT scans.
+The veterinarian might also recommend blood tests to check for inflammation or infection in their joints.

-Physical examination involves inspecting the dog’s gait, range of motion, and muscle strength.
+Physical examination involves inspecting your dog’s gait, range of motion, and their muscle strength.
 The vet might also palpate the area for pain or tenderness.

 Stages of Canine Legg-Calve-Perthes Disease

-Canine Legg-Calve-Perthes Disease (LCPD) is typically split into four stages.
-The stages are based on the severity of the condition and how much joint damage has occurred.
+Legg-Calve-Perthes Disease (LCPD) is typically split into four stages.
+The stages are based on the severity of their condition and how much joint damage has occurred.

 Stage 1